aimer63/fire/docs/usage.md

 ### Option 1: Bash script (Linux/macOS)

-1. Create a file named `firestarter.sh` with the following content:
+1. Create a file named `firestarter.sh` with the following content, or use the one provided in the root of the project, i.e. [firestarter.sh](../firestarter.sh):

    ```sh
    #!/bin/bash